bkamapantula/bkamapantula.github.io/_posts/2022-12-15-young-learners-workshop.md

 ### What's next?

+#### YLW

 The next edition of YLW will be held in September 2023.
 This time, we plan to involve a lot more students; not only from Hyderabad but also from other cities.
 We are scouting for partners to collaborate on the inter-city YLW initiative.

 Interested to volunteer?
 Please join [Zulip](https://pyconindia.zulipchat.com/) and subscribe to [R&D workgroup stream](https://pyconindia.zulipchat.com/#narrow/stream/389199-wg.2Fr.26d).

 Interested to sponsor?
 Please email talk2kish@gmail.com or drop me a message in WhatsApp (8142650099) with your interest to sponsor.

+#### Python Express

+I'm working with [Anand Chitipothu](https://anandology.com/about/) to revive Python Express, an initiative to bring Python learners and trainers together via a platform.
+Educational institutions such as colleges and schools, corporate organizations or any organization can sign-up to host the workshops.
+We aim to bring curated content, trained mentors together for a holistic learning experience.

+Follow our website for more details: https://pythonexpress.org/